Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Top Tagging Experiment: Framework, Proof, and Implementation

 \section{Top Tagging Experiment: Framework, Proof, and Implementation}

-This appendix provides the complete details for our jet tagging experiment.
-We first present the geometric framework and the mathematical proof of our Lorentz-equivariant embedding, and then describe the model architecture and training protocol.
+This appendix provides details for our Lorentz-equivariant jet tagging study.
+We first summarize the task and results, then present the Lorentz-compatible embedding and its equivariance proof, and finally describe the model and training protocol.